Woody Bay, Isle of Wight: History

-During the winter of 2019/2020 a large rotational landslide took place in the cliff face in the central section of the bay.
+During the winters of 2019 and 2020 a large rotational landslide took place in the cliff face in the central section of the bay.
 Further minor landslides took place in the winter of 2020/2021, driving further landslide debris onto the beach.

 Immediately west of Woody Bay is the Sugarloaf, a geological formation formed from a block of tilted and slipped Upper Greensand Formation originally derived from the inland cliff.
 A footpath leads to the top of the Sugarloaf, with views along the Undercliff coast.